POC VS Prototype VS MVP: What’s the Difference?

 Imagine a startup developing a mobile app for booking last-minute hotel deals.
 The team begins with a Proof of Concept (PoC) to validate whether their algorithm can scan hotel databases in real-time to find available rooms at discounted rates.
 This PoC focused on building a simple backend tool that could search and return results from a small set of hotel data.
 The goal was to prove that the technology could work, not to create a user-friendly product, reflecting the PoC vs prototype vs MVP vs pilot stages of development.

 The team starts building a prototype once the PoC proves the central concept can be achieved.
 The prototype includes a simple user interface so that interested parties could see how the app might appear and operate.
 This version has few tools; users can only find hotels; booking is not yet possible.
 User experience, design testing, and getting comments to hone the idea took center stage.
 The difference between a prototype vs MVP is evident in this case because the prototype is only a working tool that shows off the potential features of the program.
+Positive feedback from early users is crucial in refining the MVP.

 After refining the design based on feedback, the team develops the Minimum Viable Product (MVP).
 This iteration of the software adds money processing, booking options, and real-time hotel searches.
 It is released to a limited audience to test the market’s response.
 The PoC vs prototype vs MVP process comes full circle, with the MVP representing the first real product users can engage with.